ModruKinstealer/NPC_Creator/README.md

     - Main database for the site.
 Will have tables for users, spells, features, monsters, races, equipment, backgrounds, skills, and languages at a minimum.
     - I may create additional tables that are for home brewed content for each of those as well, it'll depend on what I think would be easier to maintain and use going forward
     - I considered using Json files rather than a DB but I'd guess there's at least a thousand spells, and a couple thousand monsters, plus everything else I thought that a SQL db would be the better long term choice since there's no telling how many users will use it and therefor how many thousands of new entries will get created going forward
+-helpers.py
+    - Houses the helper functions created to make repetitive tasks easier.
+Login_required and apology were stolen from pset9 Finance distributed code. randompc was defined by me.
+In the future I  may take advantage of a library for managing passwords, password resets, two factor authentication etc. But they are a little more robust than I need for this site since there isn't any financial data or any data similar.
+Two factor authentication is overkill for the site as intended in my opinion but I may put the option in later for those who wish it.
+Eventually I'll probably add a user settings page which will have the option to have the temp password emailed to the email address linked to the account, I'll probably throw 2 factor auth in that feature as well while I'm in there.